NCI-ITEB/tumor_epidemiology_approaches/sessions/session_11/practical.md

 Here we will demonstrate how to use GSVA in R.

 Like GSEA, GSVA is an algorithm for gene set enrichment analysis.
 The main benefit of GSVA is that unlike GSEA which is supervised and requires sample labels, GSVA allows you to generate per-sample pathway enrichment scores which can be used further with standard statistical analyses of your choice (e.g. t-test, correlation, etc).
+Open the third script in the **scripts/** folder, **Practical_session_11_GSVA.R**.

  We will begin by downloading some genesets with the msigdb package in R, and then run GSVA with our RNAseq expression matrix.

 {% include code-block-copy.html %}
 ```R